JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 # Azure-MG-Sub-Governance-Reporting

 ..want to have visibility on your Management Group hierarchy, document it in markdown?
-This script iterates Management Group hierachy down to Subscription level capturing RBAC Roles, Policies and Policy Initiatives.
+This script iterates Management Group hierachy down to Subscription level.
+It captures all RBAC Role assignments and Policy assignments and creates a visible hierachy.

+You can run the script either for your Management Group Root or any other Management Group that you have read access on.
+Thanks to [javierjeronimo](https://github.com/javierjeronimo) for initiating this update.

 ### Outputs